gocd/docs.go.cd/content/configuration/configuration_reference.md

 ## &lt;purgeStartDiskSpace&gt; {#purgeStartDiskSpace}

-The `<purgeStartDiskSpace>` element is used to defined the limit of available disk space.
+The `<purgeStartDiskSpace>` element is used to define the limit of available disk space.
 If actual available disk space is less than the limit, GoCD will start purging the artifacts.

 **Notes**